microsoft/semanticworkbench/docs/LOCAL_ASSISTANT_WITH_REMOTE_WORKBENCH.md

 This guide assumes you have already set up a Semantic Workbench instance and have a basic understanding of how to create an assistant.

+## Recommended

+Instead of running the assistant locally, you can run your own instance of the assistant in a GitHub Codespace.
+This will allow you to run the assistant in the cloud and connect to a remote Semantic Workbench instance.
+View the [GitHub Codespaces / devcontainer README](../.devcontainer/README.md) for more information.

 ## Prerequisites

 - A Semantic Workbench instance running on a remote server (ex: `https://contoso-semantic-workbench.azurewebsites.net`)